minqukanq/investment-corp-analysis/crawl/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-The code may not work on Windows.
+The code may not work on Linux or Mac os.

 ```
 python play-store-webcrawler.py --url "URL" --chrome "Chrome driver dir path" \